 Cognitive-Behavioral Therapy (CBT)

-Cognitive-behavioral therapy is a set of therapeutic procedures that addresses the role of particular thoughts and behavior patterns that interfere with mental health.
+Cognitive-behavioral therapy is a set of therapeutic procedures that address the role of particular thoughts and behavior patterns that interfere with mental health.
 CBT helps people reshape their actions and feelings by modifying thought patterns and self-perception.
 Taking the time to examine our thoughts as they relate to our self-esteem and behavior can help people cope with depression in healthy ways.

 Dialectical Behavior Therapy (DBT)

 Dialectical behavioral therapy uses conversation, group work, skills training, individual therapy, and self-monitoring to help people develop healthy emotional responses.
-This therapy model uses a combination of skills training and the relationship building between the patient and clinician to help manage strong emotions and difficulty controlling behavior.
+This therapy model uses a combination of skills training and relationship building between the patient and clinician to help manage strong emotions and difficulty controlling behavior.

 Depression Can Be Part of a Dual Diagnosis

 While psychoactive drugs can be life-saving and improve people’s quality of life, they are toxic when overused or combined with other drugs.
-A few of the potentially deadly combinations of drugs people use to cope with anxiety and depression include the following:

 When someone struggles with a mental health concern and a co-occurring substance use disorder, we call this a dual diagnosis.
 If you or a loved one is struggling with mental health and chemical dependence, these conditions trigger one another to the point that they often become indistinguishable.
+At Crestview Recovery, we can provide treatment for depression alone or depression as part of a dual diagnosis.

 Chronic Pain, Fatigue, & Depression